Xarwex/nvim/README.md

 # NVIM

 TODO:
- - telescope different window formatting for different views
- - telescope live grep magic mode and some magic in general maybe
  - filter for errors in the diagnostics easily (<leader> + fe?)
  - figure out why the hell do I have library LSP stuff in my diagnostics
+ - cmp crashing sometimes
+ - make code actions a bit better, maybe some preview?